One Lakh Kindle E-Books

 Interpersonal Concerns in Social

 Dyadic interactions between Whites and Blacks were examined.
 Whites' concern about appearing prejudiced was manipulated by informing Whites that it was extremely important not to be prejudiced during the interaction.
-Blacks' concern about being the target of prejudice was manipulated by informing them that their dyadic partner was prejudiced against Blacks.
 The findings show that these two concerns differentially impacted individuals' own and their partner's experiences in the interaction.
 Specifically, Whites who tried not to be prejudiced experienced more anxiety and enjoyed the interaction less, but were liked more by their Black partner.
 Additionally, Blacks who believed their partner was prejudiced enjoyed the interaction more, and their White partner experienced less anxiety and enjoyed the interaction more.

 Minority Group Status and